 This is a selling point of this plan.
 Under this, if the insured is unable to pay the premium amount, the plan continues with a lower cover.
 But most of the companies require the insured to pay the premium for a minimum number of years before availing of this benefit.

 The premiums paid for the policy are eligible for tax deductions under Section 80C of the Income Tax Act, 1961.
-The payout is exempted from income tax under Section 10 (10D) as well.
+The payout is also exempted from income tax under Section 10 (10D).